GRAPHIC-European gas storage levels survive winter but summer refilling looms

 U.S. LNG arrivals Europehttps://tmsnrt.rs/34YoG7f

+EU wants to make countries fill gas storage before winter - draft

-(Reporting by Nora Buli, additional reporting by Marwa Rashad; editing by Nina Chestney and Barbara Lewis)
+(Reporting by Nora Buli, additional reporting by Marwa Rashad; Editing by Nina Chestney, Barbara Lewis and Andrea Ricci)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.